January 22, 2026

 • More cost-effective for multiple line bundling.

-• Complementary perks (free subscriptions).
+• Complimentary perks (free subscriptions).

 Pros: